nocfo/nocfo-homework-assignment/README.md

+> [!IMPORTANT]
+> If you have technical challenges with completing the task, you can contact Juho via email at juho.enala@nocfo.io.
+However, note that the task should be returned to Kiira, her email and instructions for returning the assignment are at the end of these instructions.

 # NOCFO Homework Assignment

 Hi there, and thank you for showing interest in our company!
 The homework assignment is built on top of [Storybook](https://storybook.js.org/), so first, you need to install the dependencies and start the Storybook server.
 Then, you will see the instructions for the actual task.
 Let's get started: